worstprgr/vc-mounter/README.md

 I'll add following missing features:
 - Linux support

+## PSA
+Always check, if a tool writes or reads into your container or keyfiles.
+Even if a tool has not a malicious intent, file IO could corrupt files and destroy your keyfiles/containers.

+More information about that [topic](https://veracrypt.fr/en/Avoid%20Third-Party%20File%20Extensions.html).

+This tool is designed to pass arguments to VeraCrypt.
+It only reads and writes to its own configuration files.

 ## Installation
 Invoke this tool with `python main.py show`.
 It creates two files:
 - `path.conf`